Dean-Kawasaki fluctuating hydrodynamics for backscattering hard rods

 Over the past decade, the framework of generalised hydrodynamics (GHD) has been notably successful in providing a reliable coarse-grained theory for out-of-equilibrium dynamics in integrable systems \cite{Castro_Doyon_2016, Bertini_Jacopo_2016, doyon_perspective, Science_Neel_2021, Alba_2021, Doyon_GHD_Toda_2019}.
 Interest in such systems stemmed in large part from the seminal experimental realization of trapped 1D cold atoms that failed to equilibrate over long times due to integrable dynamics \cite{kinoshita2006quantum, Quantum_Newton_Cradle_scipost}.
 Such realizations of integrable systems is, however, not an easy feat, since integrability is a fine-tuned property and an integrable system is highly sensitive to inhomogeneities and external perturbations.
 This explains why most physical systems are either non-integrable or are only approximately integrable \cite{Bastianello_2021}.
 In the presence of integrability breaking perturbations, it is hence naturally expected that in the long-time limit, the framework of GHD reduces to the conventional hydrodynamics.
 The understanding of the precise mechanism that leads to this transition is a very interesting question, one that is also experimentally tractable, owing to the tunability of integrability breaking perturbations \cite{tang_thermalization_2018}.
 Various implementations \cite{jung_spin_2007, znidaric_coexistence_2013, karrasch_spin_2015, biella_energy_2016, steinigeweg_scaling_2014-1, surace_weak_2023, akemann_two_2025, bulchandani_onset_2022} of integrability breaking mechanisms have confirmed that a breakdown of integrability leads to an onset of chaoticity through a change in the transport properties of the system.
 A proper theoretical understanding of the underlying mechanism, hence, requires an in-depth analysis of various integrable models under different integrability breaking mechanisms.

 Among classical integrable systems, a very good staging ground to understand the consequence of integrability breaking is a one-dimensional system of hard rods \cite{Tonks_1936}.
 A hard-rod system is simply a collection of finitely-sized segments (or rods) that interact with one another through a hard core potential.
-It has been shown \cite{Cao_Bulchandani2018} that when integrability is broken in this system by means of confinement in a harmonic trap, it displays a transient chaotic regime in its dynamics before ultimately failing to thermalize at long times.
-Other novel mechanisms of integrability breaking can also be explored in this system owing to its analytical tractability and easy numerical implementation.
+The existence of only two-body elastic collisions renders the system integrable and preserves the initial configuration of the hard rod velocities at all times.
+Owing to its analytical tractability and easy numerical implementation, experiments on integrability breaking can be conveniently carried out in this system.
+For example, it has been shown \cite{Cao_Bulchandani2018} that when integrability is broken in this system by means of confinement in a harmonic trap, it displays a transient chaotic regime in its dynamics before ultimately failing to thermalize at long times.
+Integrability can also be broken by modifying the dynamics of individual hard rods in a way that the initial configuration of hard rod velocities is not preserved at all times.

-One such mechanism is to modify the dynamics of the system by adding a noise that flips the sign of individual hard rod velocities at random times.
-Previously studied in \cite{piqueresbackscattering2023}, this modification gives rise to backscattering events of hard rods in addition to the usual inter-particle scattering due to collisions.
-As an immediate effect, the number of conserved charges gets reduced by half: only the even moments of velocity survive while the odd moments decay.
+One such mechanism is to introduce a stochastic component in the hard rod dynamics such that they flip the sign of their velocities at random times.
+Previously studied in \cite{piqueresbackscattering2023}, this modification gives rise to backscattering events in the dynamics of hard rods in addition to the usual inter-particle scattering due to collisions.
+Hence, even though the configuration of individual speeds (or unsigned momenta) remains preserved at all times, the configuration of velocities (or signed momenta) does not.
+As an immediate effect of this, the number of conserved charges gets reduced by half: only the even moments of velocity survive while the odd moments decay.